paulstefanday/Profiles/README.md

 - get a frontend that lets you monitor activity
 - add in tests and docs
 - get a cluster of rethinkdb going using docker in AWS
+- get es6 features working using new node verion 4

+### Client
+1. login
+2. create organisation
+3. create service keys for each platform

+### Server
+1. recieves valid user record from service
+2. finds existing user by email
+3. if new creates record
+4. adds record to user history
+5. returns condenced record with all data with profiles id

+### SDK
+1. add key
+2. send data

+### Checks
+- Email
+- First name, Last Name, IP
+- First name, Last Name, Postcode

+### What we do with incomplete records?
+1. Store them in a bulk dump of records for querying in the future
+2.

+### How do we condense profiles?
+1. Merge records from the oldest to the newest so the last data is from the newest record
+2. Allow for manual checking of records history with a visual comparison and selectable overides

+### Questions
+- Is it worth trying to validate profiles to use when confirming legal identity to add further validation to whatever action they were involved with?